Using AWS CLI to access Fresh Data Pool (EODATA) on Destination Earth

-In this article, you will learn how to access Fresh Data Pool on Destination Earth Data Lake, using AWS CLI.
+In this article, you will learn how to access Fresh Data Pool (EODATA) on Destination Earth Data Lake, using AWS CLI.

 What we are going to cover